painfulexistence/VX/README.md

 # VX
 ![voxel engine screenshot](.github/media/screenshot.PNG)
 This is a voxel engine written in Python using Pygame and ModernGL. <br />
-I followed this amazing [tutorial](https://www.youtube.com/watch?v=Ab8TOSFfNp4) from Coder Space, and then deviated to experiment with various rendering techniques, hopefully to create a more unique and interesting visual.
+I followed this amazing [tutorial](https://www.youtube.com/watch?v=Ab8TOSFfNp4) from Coder Space, and then deviated to experiment with various rendering techniques, hopefully to create a more unique and interesting visual. <br />

 ### Demo
 https://www.youtube.com/watch?v=st6FL2xLPZE

 ## Getting Started
 ### Prerequisites